MilliPress/MilliCache/README.md

 ## Debugging

 To enable debug mode, set `MC_DEBUG` to `true` in your `wp-config.php`.
-This will add various headers to the response.
+This will add several headers to the response.

 ```php
 define('MC_DEBUG', true);
 ```

-Visit your website in incognito mode or use cURL to inspect the response headers.
+Visit your site in incognito mode or use cURL to inspect the response headers.

 ```bash
 curl -I https://example.com